 (from 2017 vintage)

-Labeling: Designation of Origin (incl.
+Labelling: Designation of Origin (incl.
 "DAC") has to be declared on the front label (as far as there is no back label).
-The indication of a vineyard site (Riede) is only permittet for Rosalia DAC Reserve and Rosalia DAC Rosé.
+The indication of a vineyard site (Ried) is only permitted for Rosalia DAC Reserve and Rosalia DAC Rosé.